 - Solid particle/aggregate particle reduction dependent on durometer of particle

-- Three distinct series provide a wide range in capacity, power consumption and tip speed to allow best results for your process!
+- Three distinct series provide a wide range in capacity, power consumption, and tip speed to allow the best results for your process!

 How does the Boston Shearmill work?

-First of all, Boston Shearmills are capable of processing very high throughputs at extreme shear rates producing an average mean droplet size of 0.05-3 microns.
+First of all, Boston Shearmills is capable of processing very high throughputs at extreme shear rates producing an average mean droplet size of 0.05-3 microns.

 - The first set of rotor slots or teeth and the first ring of slots on the stator